Justin Chatwin: 2021–present: Subsequent career

-Other ventures

-Motorcycles
+Motorcycling

 Chatwin said many times that his biggest passion is motorcycles.
 He owns a Harley-Davidson Night Train which he named Charlie Crowe.
 Talking about the beginnings, he said: "I had bought my first motorcycle after riding a scooter on the Amalfi Coast in 2009.
 Five years later, and a full blown obsession under my belt, I'm back in Italy standing at the epic Ducati factory", adding, "A perfect day for me is when I wake up and know that all I have to do is ride my motorcycle for the next ten hours in a particular direction".

 "Some people like scenery.
 For me it's the road.
 I just look for two-lane roads.
 Highways will put you to sleep.
 The other thing I do is ship my bike to wherever my job is.
 Then my reward after we wrap is that I get to ride home and camp along the way.
 It's how I motivate myself to get work."